-Employment of health information managers/administrators is expected to increase by 17 percent through 2024 in part, due to electronic medical record implementation mandates.
+Employment of health information managers/administrators is expected to increase by 20 percent through 2026 in part, due to electronic medical record implementation mandates and analytics.
 Median annual earnings health information managers was $96,540 in 2016.
-Median annual earnings in the industries employing the largest numbers of health information directors in 2016 were:
+Health Information Managers are employed in:

 source: Bureau of Labor and Statistics, May 2017